Describing Software Behavior April 10, 2024 | 9 min Read | Originally published at codethatmakessense.substack.com

 All of us were in a situation where we looked at our code for hours and didn’t understand why it didn’t pass the tests.
 Ultimately, it turned out we made a mistake in the test.

-It’s the second reason why we shouldn’t generate tests from the code.
-They will verify that the code works as the code works.
+This is another reason why we shouldn’t generate tests from the code.
+They will verify one thing: that the code works as the code works.
 How useful.
-If we have a bug7, the test will confirm the bug as the expected behavior.
-We’ll have false confidence, and we will ensure we’ll have a more challenging time catching the bug.
+If we have a bug8, the test will confirm the bug as the expected behavior.
+We’ll have false confidence, ensuring we’ll have a more challenging time catching the bug.

 As a summary, we can visualize the verification paths with the following diagram: